STIXProject/stix-validator/docs/getting_started.rst

     # Check exit status code(s)

     if codes.EXIT_SUCCESS & results:
-        print "Input document(s) were valid"
+        print "Input document(s) were valid."

     if codes.EXIT_SCHEMA_INVALID & results:
-        print "One or more input files were schema-invalid"
+        print "One or more input files were schema-invalid."

     if codes.EXIT_BEST_PRACTICE_INVALID & results:
-        print "One or more input files were STIX Best Practices invalid"
+        print "One or more input files were STIX Best Practices invalid."

     if codes.EXIT_PROFILE_INVALID & results:
-        print "One or more input files were STIX Profile invalid"
+        print "One or more input files were STIX Profile invalid."

+    if codes.EXIT_VALIDATION_ERROR & results:
+        print "A validation error occurred."

+    if codes.EXIT_FAILURE & results:
+        print "An unknown, fatal error occurred."

 .. note::